xiaolai/insidebar-ai/README.md

 3. **Load the Extension**
    - Click "Load unpacked"
-   - Select the `smarter-panel` folder
+   - Select the `insidebar-ai` folder

 4. **Configure (Optional)**
    - Click the extension icon to open the sidebar